n3xtcoder/videochat-tutorial/README.md

 # Schön Digital Labs & N3xtcoder - Career Hacker Workshop

 This repository has been created as a starting point for our workshop.
+In the workshop we will learn to create a peer2peer video chat using Twillio.
+We will explore various UI edge cases such as disconnection and connection degradation in addition to anciliary features such as text chat.

 Before the event, participants should follow the steps below in Setup section.
 To gain free admission, participants can submit a *Pull Request* with their solution to the *Teaser Challenge* below.

 ## Setup